macaw-cad/SXACLI-enhancements/readme.md

 # Getting started

-To get started you could clone this repository and run the `sxa init` and `sxa register <instanceUrl>` commands as descrined in the [documentation](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-theme-using-sxa-cli.html) to get it configured for your system.
+To get started you could clone this repository and run the `sxa init` and `sxa register <instanceUrl>` commands as described in the [documentation](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-theme-using-sxa-cli.html) to get it configured for your system.

 # Working with the source code

 - We tried not to touch the sass folder at all, except for the requirement to run the `npm run fix-sass-for-webpack` task to be executed to modify the supplied codebase to work with webpack.
 - The root of the sass is in the file `sources/index.scss`, this file is included by `sources/index.ts` and the extraction of the CSS bundle is handled by webpack.
 - Overrides on the provided sass for theming should be done in the file `sources/theme.scss`.
-This could later be extended to create multiple teams from the same sass code base by just providing different `theme.sass` files in the transpilation.
+This could later be extended to create multiple teams from the same sass codebase by just providing different `theme.sass` files in the transpilation.
 - The file `sources/index.ts` is the entry point of all code (TypeScript, ES, JavaScript, SASS)

 ot touching the sass folder allows us to update the sass source code provided by Sitecore when an newer version of the npm package `@sxa/Theme` comes out.
 In that case only the files in the folder `node_modules/@sxa/Theme/sass` need to be copied over to the `sass` folder in our create theme folder.